CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 ## 3.1.
 Experimental setup

-For our network, we preferred to use VGG16 instead of ResNet since adjusting residual connections after pruning mgiht be complicated.
+For our network, we preferred to use VGG16 instead of ResNet since adjusting residual connections after pruning might be complicated.
 With VGG16, a pruning on a convolutional layer only affects that layer and a single layer following it.
+We also formatted the VGG network for CIFAR-10 dataset, so the classifier part output a 10-dimensional vector rather than a 1000-dimensional one.

 We started by implementing a graph construction function.
 Here we used flattening and normalization similar to that in the paper.
 For the similarity threshold γ, we manually tested a few different values and decided to use 0.02, which is in range of the values used in the paper.
 Using weighted average of ℓ-covering and quotient space size we found the layer with the most redundancy.
 We used same weights as the authors (0.65 for ℓ-covering and 0.35 for quotient space size).